gangelo/realpage_calculator/README.md

 #### Reasoning

-The justification for this script is that Users need a simple script to run the RPN calculator from the command-line.
+The justification for this script is that Users need a simple script to run the RPN calculator from the command-line via input or command-line via input file.
 This script enables users to do that without having to start _irb_ and instantiate

 ## Technical/Architectural Reflections